MyLoadTest/lr-libc/README.md

 Additional C Functions for LoadRunner
 =====================================
 This is a collection of C functions that I have written for use in LoadRunner scripts.
+The official homepage of this library is [http://www.myloadtest.com/tools/loadrunner-function-library/](http://www.myloadtest.com/tools/loadrunner-function-library/)

 Documentation
 -------------